CGJennings/se3docs/docs/dm-walkthrough.md

 *Have a quick look at the rest of the dialog:*

 The **Catalogue Information** section is used by Strange Eons to tell different plug-ins, and different versions of the same plug-in, apart.
-If you were adapting this plug-in into something else, you would want to **Generate** a new **UUID** so that Strange Eons knows that your adapted code is a totally different plug-in and not an update of "Rise of the Servitors".
+If you were adapting this plug-in into something else, you would want to **Generate** a new **UUID** (Universally Unique Identifier) so that Strange Eons knows that your adapted code is a totally different plug-in and not an update of "Rise of the Servitors".

 The **Catalogue Entry** tab lets us describe how the plug-in should be listed in the [catalogue](um-plugins-catalogue.md).

 The **Library Description** tab is only used for the rare [library plug-in type](dm-plugin-types.md#library).

-The **Referenced Bundles** tab can be used if your plug-in requires another plug-in to be installed.
-This particular plug-in is an expansion for the game Arkham Horror, so the plug-in for that game is listed as being required.
+The **Referenced Bundles** tab can be used if your plug-in requires another plug-in to order to work.
+This particular plug-in is an expansion for the game *Arkham Horror*, so the plug-in for that game is listed as being required.
 We could click that entry and use the **Cut** button to the right to remove the requirement.

 The **Advanced** tab has less commonly used options.
 This plug-in uses it to set the **Bundle Priority** to `EXPANSION` in order to ensure that this plug-in loads *after* the required Arkham Horror plug-in, and the **For Game** field marks this plug-in as being related to that game.
 The **Tags** field includes some tags that can be used when searching the catalogue.